 In an era where financial issues are the second leading cause of divorce, I’m proud to say that this is one thing that has never been a significant issue.
 So what’s our secret?

 The main reason is that we’ve never been in a dire financial situation on the verge of bankruptcy or anything even close.
-However, I believe a secondary reason is because we’ve ignored all of the advice about having a joint bank account.
+However, I believe a secondary reason is that we’ve ignored all the advice about having a joint bank account.

 Should Your Family Have Separate Bank Accounts?

 We are big Dave Ramsey fans.
-I don’t think we’d be debt-free if not for his advice so I am grateful.
-One of the pillars of Dave’s advice is that a married couple should have a joint bank account.
-He says that a joint bank account forces you to make financial decisions together and it’s a danger sign to your relationship if you keep your accounts separate.
+I don’t think we’d be debt-free if not for his advice, so I am grateful.
+One of Dave’s advice pillars is that a married couple should have a joint bank account.
+He says that a joint bank account forces you to make financial decisions together, and it’s a dangerous sign to your relationship if you keep your accounts separate.
 According to Ramsey, “One checking account in your marriage forces you to cooperate, forces you to communicate, forces you to be of one mind, and creates a level of unity that is just plain weird.”

-I’ll be honest, I’m not sure how much I love the word “forces”.
-I’ve always been someone who wants to fully understand the “why” in something, and the harder someone forces me to do something when I don’t understand the why, the less likely I am to do it.
-My wife is the exact same way.
+I’ll be honest; I’m not sure how much I love the word “forces.”
+I’ve always been someone who wants to understand the “why” in something entirely, and the more complex someone forces me to do something when I don’t understand the why, the less likely I am to do it.
+My wife is the same way.

-Call me crazy, but I think being aligned with money is very possible with separate bank accounts.
-Ultimately, it comes down to what works best for you and your family.
+Call me crazy, but I think being aligned with money is possible with separate bank accounts.
+But, ultimately, it comes down to what works best for you and your family.

 Our Decision to Keep Separate Bank Accounts

-Throughout our entire debt paydown journey, our premise has been to focus on the big things and let the small stuff slide.
-In many households, housing, transportation, and food account for about 70 percent of the budget.
+Our premise has been to focus on the big things and let the small stuff slide throughout our entire debt paydown journey.
+For example, housing, transportation, and food account for about 70 percent of the budget in many households.
 So our approach has always been that if we can keep these costs reasonable, we don’t have to be perfectly aligned on the small stuff.

-Similarly, I don’t really see a need for my wife and I to communicate about every trip to Starbucks or decision to buy a beer or two at happy hour after work.
-My wife and I are both first-born fiercely independent millennials who like to have some financial space.
-I’d say that we’re both natural savers instead of spenders so we have never had issues making this work for us.
-This doesn’t mean that it will work for you and your family, but you also shouldn’t feel guilty for having separate bank accounts.
+Similarly, I don’t see a need for my wife and me to communicate about every trip to Starbucks or the decision to buy a beer or two at happy hour after work.
+My wife and I are both first-born, fiercely independent millennials who like to have some financial space.
+I’d say that we’re both natural savers instead of spenders, so we have never had issues making this work for us.
+Of course, this doesn’t mean that it will work for you and your family, but you shouldn’t feel guilty for having separate bank accounts.

-Bottom line, do what works best for your family.
-If there are trust issues, or if one partner is a big spender and needs some accountability, then by all means go for combined accounts.
-This is not a recommendation against a joint bank account; it’s simply an alternate to the status quo.
-I believe it’s possible for a couple to be united financially while having separate accounts.
+The bottom line, do what works best for your family.
+If there are trust issues, or if one partner is a big spender and needs some accountability, then, by all means, go for joint accounts.
+This is not a recommendation against a joint bank account; it’s simply an alternative to the status quo.
+I believe a couple can be united financially while having separate accounts.

 Our Rules With Separate Bank Accounts